Kirk Frost New Baby With Jasmine Washington? ‘LHHATL’ Season 6 Premiere Shocker

 A post shared by Kirk (@frost117) on

 Jasmine Washington is from New York and is no longer a stripper.
-Her boyfriend Rod Bullock is expected to join the cast of Love and Hip Hop: Atlanta Season 6 and Mimi, who dated him, claims that he is no good.
+Her boyfriend Rod Bullock is expected to join the cast of Love and Hip Hop Atlanta season 6 and Mimi, who dated him, claims that he is no good.

-Jasmine’s VH1 cast profile states the following.
+Jasmine’s VH1 cast profile states the following:

-“Jasmine Washington is a New York native and former exotic dancer who moved to Atlanta three years ago with big dreams for her future.
+“Jasmine Washington is a New York native and and former exotic dancer who moved to Atlanta three years ago with big dreams for her future.
 She met her current boyfriend Rod Bullock and had big relationship goals, until she found herself pregnant and had to adjust her plans.
 Jasmine is currently balancing being a new mom with career aspirations, and a few secrets of her own.”

-Rumors are swirling that Kirk has another baby with another woman while being with Rasheeda.
+Rumors are swirling that Kirk has another baby mother with another woman while being with Rasheeda.

 I love a good t-shirt dress!
 Loving the Camo Tunic Dress available in-store & online at PRESSEDATL.COM ….. boots #guiseppe